 The Omicron surge is happening during winter – a time when many other common illnesses are spreading.
 In particular, cases of flu are on the rise.
 It can be difficult to tell the difference between COVID‑19 and flu or other respiratory illnesses.

 Because of this, it's extra important to take precautions to keep your child healthy during this time.
-Make sure any child ages 6 months and older gets their annual flu vaccine, in addition to their COVID‑19 vaccine if eligible (ages 5 and older).
+Make sure any child ages 6 months and older gets their annual flu vaccine, in addition to their COVID‑19 vaccine and booster if eligible.

 If your child gets the sniffles, don't assume it's just a cold.
 With increased spread of COVID‑19, get your child tested to confirm a diagnosis if possible.
 Keep your child home if they are not feeling well and continue daily precautions like frequent hand washing to prevent the spread of germs.